starship/starship/CONTRIBUTING.md

   - [ ] A description for the `description()` function (`src/modules/mod.rs`)

 Finally, you should make sure to write your module's code in `src/modules` and add any commands that need to be mocked when testing in `src/utils.rs`.
-If your tests need to be able to mock
+Command output can also be mocked in test by using `ModuleRenderer::cmd`.